kristopherjohnson/bitsybasic/README.md

 Some things to remember while writing parsing code:

 - The `readInputLine()` method strips out all non-graphic characters, and converts tabs to spaces.
 So your parsing code won't need to deal with this.
+- The parser can only see the current input line.
+It cannot read the next line while parsing the current line.
 - In general, spaces should be ignored/skipped.
-So "GO TO" is the same as "GOTO", and "1 0  P R I N T" is the same as "10 PRINT".
+So "GO TO 10 11" is equivalent to "GOTO 1011", and "1 0P R I N T" is equivalent to "10 PRINT".
 The only place where spaces are significant is in string literals.
-- In general, lowercase alphabetic characters should be automatically converted to uppercase.
+- In general, lowercase alphabetic characters should be treated in a case-insensitive manner or automatically converted to uppercase.
 The only place where this is not appropriate is in string literals.
-- Any incorrect syntax should result in a `Statement.Error(String)` element being returned by `parseStatement()`, so that the error will be reported properly.
+- Any incorrect syntax detected must result in a `Statement.Error(String)` element being returned by `parseStatement()`, so that the error will be reported properly.
+- `char.swift` contains methods and definitions that may be useful for classifying input characters or for converting text between ASCII/UTF8 bytes and Swift Strings.

 ### Control Flow